myeung18/3ScaleFuseAMQ/fisuserprofile-service/README.md

-Background
+## Background

-This is a microservice that connects to a table in MySQL database, that provide 3 different functionality through APIs
+This is a Fuse Service that use SQl commponent to connects to a table in database, that reterieve particular user Profile By providing the profile id as jason string.

-Balance By providing the account id, it will retreive the remaining balance from the table and returns the result as Text.
-Profile By providing the account id,
-Transfer By providing the sender id, receiver id and also the amount to transfer, it will update the balance of both the sender and receiver on the remaining balance respectively.
-Transaction is needed this time, in case if there are any problem when updating the tables.

   ![alt text](../images/Service1.png "Fuse Service 1")